learning-zone/javascript-basics/README.md

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. What are the javascript data types?
-Below are the list of javascript data types available
-1. Number
-2. String
-3. Boolean
-4. Object
-5. Undefined

 #### Q. What is isNaN?
 The isNaN() function is used to determine whether a value is an illegal number (Not-a-Number) or not. i.e, This function returns true if the value equates to NaN.
 Otherwise it returns false.